 Additions are in blue bold underline (when printed in color).
-Strike-outs are in red bold strikethrough (when printed in co gh (when printed in color).
+Strike-outs are in red bold strikethrough (when printed in color).
+Where possible, strikeouts precede additions.

 Changes or addition of new planks require a 2/3 vote.
 Plank deletions require a majority vote.